MicrosoftDocs/quantum-docs-pr/articles/user-guide/index.md

 - [Working with qubits](xref:microsoft.quantum.guide.qubits): describes the features of Q# used to address individual qubits and systems of qubits.
     Specifically, that entails their allocation, performing operations on them, and ultimately their measurement.

-- [Control Flow](xref:microsoft.quantum.guide.controlflow): details the programming control flow patterns available in Q#, which includes many standard techniques (conditional execution, for loops, while loops, etc.) as well as the quantum-specific "Repeat-Until-Success" pattern.
+- [Control flow](xref:microsoft.quantum.guide.controlflow): details the programming control flow patterns available in Q#, which includes many standard techniques (conditional execution, for loops, while loops, etc.) as well as the quantum-specific "Repeat-Until-Success" pattern.

 - [Testing and debugging](xref:microsoft.quantum.guide.testingdebugging): details some techniques for making sure your code is doing what it is supposed to do.
     Due to the general opacity of quantum information, debugging a quantum program can require specialized techniques.